 The great thing about running is that you won’t just burn calories during your run.
 You’ll also experience the afterburn effect.
 This means that your body will still be burning calories long after you’re done working out.

-One study found that vigorous exercise like running could allow you to burn more calories for 14 hours after your workout as compared to activities like walking that are lower-intensity.
+One study found that vigorous exercise like running could allow you to burn more calories for 14 hours after your workout, compared to lower-intensity activities like walking.

 Similarly, runners are likely to have more peptide YY in their body after working out than walkers.
 This is a blood hormone that suppresses appetite and makes it less likely that you’ll eat all the calories that you burned.
 This means that you’re more likely to sustain your weight loss.